twstrike/otr-extension-J/protocol-otr-extension-j.md

 This extension adds a new policy flag called ALLOW_EXTENSION_J - this works exactly the same as the ALLOW_V2 and ALLOW_V3 policies.
 OTR is also only disabled if all four of the ALLOW_ flags are disabled.

 Extension J only supports Ed25519 keys - as such, it is not possible to use previously established DSA keys for extension J communication.
 This presents a bootstrap problem for peers with many verified fingerprints.
-This protocol specification does not specify an automated solution for this problem, although it is practical to turn off extension J, send the new fingerprint information for the Ed25519 keys and then turn on extension J again.
+This protocol specification does not specify an automated solution for this problem, although it is practical to turn off extension J, send the new fingerprint information for the Ed25519 keys over an already authenticated version 3 channel, and then turn on extension J again.

 If extension J is implemented, it should take precedence over version 3 and version 2.